We use cookies on this website.

 What systems can be connected to an AI agent?

-The AI agent can connect to all your critical systems: ERP (SAP, Oracle, Microsoft Dynamics), CRM (Salesforce, HubSpot, Zoho), HRIS (Workday, SAP SuccessFactors, ADP), collaborative tools (Microsoft 365, Google Workspace, Slack, Teams), ticketing platforms (ServiceNow, Jira, Zendesk), databases (SQL Server, Oracle, PostgreSQL, MongoDB), and legacy systems via middleware.
-For standard SaaS applications, we use certified native connectors that speed up integration by 50%.
-For proprietary business software packages or mainframe systems, we develop custom API connectors that comply with your technical and security constraints.
+The AI agent can connect to all your critical systems: ERP (SAP, Oracle, Microsoft Dynamics), CRM (Salesforce, HubSpot, Zoho), HRIS (Workday, SAP SuccessFactors, ADP), collaboration tools (Microsoft 365, Google Workspace, Slack, Teams), ticketing platforms (ServiceNow, Jira, Zendesk), databases (SQL Server, Oracle, PostgreSQL, MongoDB), and legacy systems via middleware.
+For standard SaaS applications, we use certified native connectors that accelerate integration by 50%.
+For proprietary business software or mainframe systems, we develop custom API connectors that meet your technical and security requirements.

 Should the AI agent be deployed in the cloud or on-premises?

-Both options are viable depending on your constraints.
-The private cloud (Azure, AWS, GCP) is recommended for 80% of projects: automatic scalability, high availability (99.9% SLA), controlled costs (pay-as-you-go), simplified updates, and secure connection via IPsec VPN or Azure Private Link.
-Your data remains in your private tenant in the EU zone for GDPR compliance.
-On-premises deployment is suitable for highly regulated sectors (banking, defense, healthcare) requiring absolute sovereignty: the agent runs locally on your LAN network with direct access to internal systems without Internet exposure.
-Disadvantage: infrastructure to be managed internally and higher fixed costs.
+Both options are viable depending on your requirements.
+The private cloud (Azure, AWS, GCP) is recommended for 80% of projects: automatic scalability, high availability (99.9% SLA), controlled costs (pay-as-you-go), simplified updates, and secure connectivity via IPsec VPN or Azure Private Link.
+Your data remains in your private tenant within the EU region for GDPR compliance.
+On-premises deployment is suitable for highly regulated sectors (banking, defense, healthcare) requiring absolute sovereignty: the agent runs locally on your LAN with direct access to internal systems without Internet exposure.
+Drawback: infrastructure must be managed internally and fixed costs are higher.

 How to manage the access rights of the AI agent?

-The AI agent has no high-privilege service accounts: it strictly inherits user permissions via SSO and verifies rights in real time in your Active Directory or IAM solution before each action.
+The AI agent has no high-privilege service accounts: it strictly inherits user permissions via SSO and verifies rights in your Active Directory or IAM solution in real time before each action.
 If an employee asks the agent to create an order in the ERP, the agent first verifies that the employee has the right to create orders.
 No privilege escalation is possible.
 This architecture ensures that no user can bypass the security policy via the AI agent.
 Rights are managed centrally in your existing IAM tools (Active Directory, Azure AD, Okta) without duplication or orphaned accounts.

 What happens if a target API is unavailable?